 - Removal of bacterial plaque by thorough tooth brushing and flossing

 - Ultrasonic treatments

-- Courses of antibiotics to reduce oral bacterial load (e.g. erythromycin)
+- Courses of antibiotics to reduce oral bacterial load (e.g. erythromycin or azithromycin)

 Drugs known to cause gingival enlargement should be discontinued.
 Gingivectomy (surgical removal of overgrown gum tissue) may be necessary for severe cases and may be repeated if necessary.

 - Khera P, Zirwas MJ, English JC 3rd.
 Diffuse gingival enlargement.
 J Am Acad Dermatol.
 2005 Mar;52(3 Pt 1):491-9.
 Medline